 Gambetta quay and Napoleon bassin

-A repeat edition of “The Opal Coast Celebrates the Sea” is on the horizon for 2019, from Thursday 11 to Sunday 14 July.
+Another edition of “The Opal Coast Celebrates the Sea” will take the place, from Thursday 11th to Sunday 14th July 2019.
 This great maritime festival showcases all the know-how of the Opal Coast.
-It is a landmark event that confirms Boulogne as the leading fishing port in France and Europe’s leading centre for marine product processing.
+It is a landmark event that confirms Boulogne as the leading fishing port in France and Europe’s leading centre for sea food processing.

 A rich and varied programme